widgetti/solara/solara/website/pages/docs/content/10-guides/40-static_files.md

 └── public
     └── beach.jpeg
 ```

+For instance, on this server, the `beach.jpeg` file will be available at `/static/public/beach.jpeg` and the full URL will be [`https://solara.dev/static/public/beach.jpeg`](https://solara.dev/static/public/beach.jpeg)

 Putting the `public` directory 1 level higher than the `pages` directory avoids name collision with pages.